apache/spark-website/releases/_posts/2020-06-18-spark-release-3-0-0.md

     Note that if you use S3AFileSystem, e.g. (“s3a://bucket/path”) to access S3 in S3Select or SQS connectors, then everything will work as expected. ([SPARK-30968](https://issues.apache.org/jira/browse/SPARK-30968))

   - Parsing day of year using pattern letter 'D' returns the wrong result if the year field is missing.
-This can happen in SQL functions like `to_timestamp` which parses datetime string to datetime values using a pattern string. ([SPARK-31939](https://issues.apache.org/jira/browse/SPARK-31939))
+This can happen in SQL functions like `to_timestamp` which parses datetime string to datetime values using a pattern string.
+This will be fixed in Spark 3.0.1. ([SPARK-31939](https://issues.apache.org/jira/browse/SPARK-31939))
-  - Join/Window/Aggregate inside subqueries may lead to wrong results if the keys have values -0.0 and 0.0. ([SPARK-31958](https://issues.apache.org/jira/browse/SPARK-31958))
+  - Join/Window/Aggregate inside subqueries may lead to wrong results if the keys have values -0.0 and 0.0.
+This will be fixed in Spark 3.0.1. ([SPARK-31958](https://issues.apache.org/jira/browse/SPARK-31958))
-  - A window query may fail with ambiguous self-join error unexpectedly. ([SPARK-31956](https://issues.apache.org/jira/browse/SPARK-31956))
+  - A window query may fail with ambiguous self-join error unexpectedly.
+This will be fixed in Spark 3.0.1. ([SPARK-31956](https://issues.apache.org/jira/browse/SPARK-31956))

 ### Credits